...

 Types of Business Expansion in India

-So, let’s start with the common types of business expansion options for India:
+So, let’s start with the common types of business expansion in India:

 1. Horizontal Expansion